Christopher A. Baron

 Frequently Teaches: The History of Ancient Greece; The Age of Alexander; Greek Literature in the Roman and Judaeo Christian Worlds

 Prof. Baron’s interests include Greek and Roman historiography, the history of the Greeks in the Hellenistic and Roman periods, and Greek epigraphy.
 He has recently begun a study of the Greek historians writing under the Roman Empire (30 BCE–340 CE), as well as a long-term project on communication and information flow in the empires of Alexander the Great and his successors.
-He is General Editor of The Herodotus Encyclopedia, to be published by Wiley in 2018.
-Several articles on Herodotus, Arrian, and Cassius Dio are in the works.
+He is General Editor of The Herodotus Encyclopedia, to be published by Wiley in 2019.
+Several articles and a co-edited volume on Cassius Dio are in the works.
 His first book, Timaeus of Tauromenium and Hellenistic Historiography, was published by Cambridge University Press in 2013.
 Most recently, his co-edited volume (with Josiah Osgood), Cassius Dio and the Late Roman Republic (co-edited with Josiah Osgood: Brill, 2019); and numerous articles, book chapters, and reviews.